 Open the Settings app, then tap Battery.
-Your current charge level will appear, along with a detailed charging graph.
+Your current charge level appears, along with a detailed charging graph.

 Charge your Apple Watch

-If your battery level is low, the low battery icon will appear on the screen of your Apple Watch.
+If your battery is low, the low battery icon appears on the screen of your Apple Watch.
 To charge your Apple Watch:

 - Handle your Apple Watch and accessories safely and always take off your watch before charging it.

-- Plug the Apple Watch Magnetic Charging Cable, Apple Watch Magnetic Fast Charging USB-C Cable or Apple Watch Magnetic Charging Dock into a USB power adaptor.
+- Plug the Apple Watch Magnetic Charging Cable, Apple Watch Magnetic Fast Charging USB-C Cable, or Apple Watch Magnetic Charging Dock into a USB power adapter.

-- Plug the adaptor into a power outlet.
+- Plug the adapter into a power outlet.
 You can also plug the charging cable into a USB port.